Early Irish law: Origins

-For some time, especially through the work of D. A. Binchy, the laws were held to be conservative and useful primarily for reconstructing the laws and customs of the Proto-Indo-Europeans just as linguists had reconstructed the Proto-Indo-European language.
+Historians, such as D. A. Binchy, have usually viewed the laws as conservative and especially useful for reconstructing the laws and customs of the Proto-Indo-Europeans just as linguists had reconstructed the Proto-Indo-European language.
 For instance, historians have seen similarities between Irish and Indian customs of fasting as a method of shaming a wrongdoer to recover a debt, or to demand the righting of a wrong.
 Other legal institutions prominent in early Irish law but foreign to most contemporary legal systems, such as the use of sureties, have been considered as survivals from earlier periods.
-More recently historians have come to doubt such attributions.
-While few historians argue that all Irish law comes from church influence, they are today much more wary as to what material is a survival and what has changed.
-A past may still be suggested for a certain legal concept based on Irish legal terms' being cognate with terms in other Celtic languages, although that information does not prove that the practice described by the legal term has not changed.

-Today, the legal system is assumed to contain some earlier law influenced by the church, and adaptation through methods of reasoning the Irish jurists would have sanctioned.
-There is a dispute as to just how large a role each of these aspects may have played in creating the legal texts.
-The evidence leaves important scope for debate.

-In one area, scholars have found material that is clearly old.
-A number of legal terms have been shown to have originated in the period before the Celtic languages split up, because they are preserved both in Old Irish and in the Welsh legal texts.
-On the other hand, this is not regarded as unquestionable evidence that the practices described by such terms are unchanged or even have their origins in the same period as do the terms.
+Clearly old material is found in a number of legal terms that have been shown to have originated in the period before the Celtic languages split up, because they are preserved both in Old Irish and in the Welsh legal texts.

+Other historians have emphasised elements of Christian, ecclesiastical and Latin-language origins in the preserved law texts and have argued that the laws as recorded represent a compromise between native pagan legal lore and the imported ecclesiastical tradition.
+It has even been suggested that the texts may have been produced by clerics and not, as usually assumed, by a separate class of professional lay jurists.
+Still, this is controversial because there remain many stark divergences and contradictions between the main body of Early Irish law on the one hand and Christian and continental tradition on the other.
+Early Irish legal texts that are indeed known to originate from the church, such as Cáin Adomnáin and Cáin Domnaig, also differ in their principles from most Early Irish law in a number of ways.

-Another important aspect when considering the origins is that the early Irish law texts are not always consistent.
+Early Irish law texts are not always consistent.
 Early Irish law is, like the Old Irish language, remarkably standard across an Island with no central authority; as one scholar wrote, "The edifice of the law stands above all local and regional rivalries as a unified system."
 Even so, close examination has revealed some variations.
 Among these one can especially point to variations both in style and content between two of the major legal schools, as they are known: those that produced the Bretha Nemed and Senchas Már.